Verizon Logo

 Meaning and History

 Before becoming Verizon, the company was called Bell Atlantic.
-Its distant ancestor was the AT&T corporation, created based on the Bell Telephone Company in 1899.
-Many rebranding, divisions, and mergers have affected the identity.
-This led to the fact that there are several diverse emblems in the history of the provider by which it can be easily recognized.
+Its distant ancestor was the AT&T Corporation, formed from the Bell Telephone Company in 1899.
+Many rebrandings, divisions, and mergers have affected the identity.
+This led to several distinct emblems in the provider’s history that are easy to recognize.

 What is Verizon?

-It is the commercial arm of telecommunications giant Cellco Partnership and the largest mobile subscribers operator in the United States.
+It is the commercial arm of telecommunications giant Cellco Partnership and the largest mobile subscriber operator in the United States.
 It is located in Basking Ridge, where it appeared in 1998.

 1983 – 1997